OQVA-Digital/Books-You-Could-Read/src/content/books/02-1984-by-george-orwell.md

 `***`

-As we come to the end of this commentary, we can't help but reflect on the power of literature to influence and shape our attitudes towards society.
+We can't help but reflect on the power of literature to influence and shape our attitudes towards society.
 '1984' may have been written several decades ago, but its message is as relevant today as it was back then.
 The book highlights the dangers of governments that prioritize control over the freedom of their citizens.
 It also serves as a reminder of the importance of individual liberty and the need to remain vigilant against any attempts to limit it.
 In a world where the lines between truth and lies are becoming increasingly blurred, '1984' is a timely warning against the dangers of misinformation and propaganda.
 It's a book that deserves to be read and discussed by people of all ages, races, and nationalities.
 In many ways, it's a manifesto for freedom that reminds us of the power of one person to make a difference.